ovh-ux/ng-ovh-chatbot/README.md

     ngOvhChatbot,
   ]);

+// By default, the chatbot hit the URL at "/chatbot".
-// if you want to use a custom url:
+// If you want to use a custom url:

 angular
   .module('myApp')
   .config(/* @ngInject */(ChatbotService) => {
-    ChatbotService.setChatbotUrl("/url/to/the/chatbot");
+    ChatbotService.setChatbotUrl('/url/to/the/chatbot');
   });
 ```